iluwatar/java-design-patterns/serverless/README.md

 ## Explanation

 Serverless computing is a cloud computing execution model in which the cloud provider dynamically manages the allocation of machine resources.
-Pricing is based on the actual amount of resources consumed by an application, rather than on pre-purchased units of capacity.
+Pricing is based on the the actual amount of resources consumed by an application, rather than on pre-purchased units of capacity.

 ## Class diagram